StephHjar/star-wars-trivia/README.md

 - CSS
     - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fstephhjar.github.io%2Fstar-wars-trivia%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - JavaScript
-    - script.js: No errors were found when passing through the official [Jshint validator](https://jshint.com/)
+    - script.js: When first passed, 1 extra semicolon and 3 missing semicolons were found.
+On second pass, no errors were found when passing through the official [Jshint validator](https://jshint.com/)
       - The following metrics were returned:
-      - There are 11 functions in this file.
+        - There are 23 functions in this file.
-      - Function with the largest signature takes 2 arguments, while the median is 0.
+        - Function with the largest signature take 1 arguments, while the median is 0.
-      - Largest function has 10 statements in it, while the median is 3.
+        - Largest function has 8 statements in it, while the median is 3.
-      - The most complex function has a cyclomatic complexity value of 4 while the median is 2.
+        - The most complex function has a cyclomatic complexity value of 8 while the median is 1.
-    - questions.js: No errors were found when passing through the official [Jshint validator](https://jshint.com/)
+    - questions.js: No errors were found when passing through the official [Jshint validator](https://jshint.com/).
+No metrics were returned.

 ### Fixed Bugs